What is Sudoku XY-Wing Pattern?

 A Sudoku XY-Wing pattern occurs in many of the more difficult Sudoku puzzles.
+XY Wing involves 3 different cells — each with exactly two candidates — that are related to each other in such a way that you can make some logical conclusions.
 Your ability to identify and solve this pattern will often break the logjam and lead you to the solution of a challenging Sudoku game.

 Sudoku XY-Wing Pattern

 You will need to partially solve the puzzle to reach the picture shown.
 You will need to solve naked singles, hidden singles, a naked pair, and two locked candidates first.
 If these terms are not familiar, read my article Sudoku Tips for an illustrative guide.
 If you have trouble getting to this position, follow the steps I have outlined in my article Sudoku Directions.

 The XY-Wing pattern is made up of three cells that form a “Y” (with a little stretch of the imagination).
 Imagine two branches and a stem that form the letter “Y”.
 There are two branch cells and one stem cell.
 Each cell contains just two numbers.
 One candidate of the stem cell will be a shared candidate with the adjoining branch cell.
 This results in a total of three unique candidates for the three cells in the form XY, YZ, and XZ.
 To illustrate this, the three cells contain the candidates XY (stem cell), YZ (branch cell), and XZ (branch cell).